-- 4.1 Equipment and material provided by Skills/Compétences Canada. - Table and steno chair - 3 speed lights with pocket wizards (for project part 4)
+- 4.1 Equipment and material provided by Skills/Compétences Canada

+- Table and steno chair

+- 3 studio strobes and stands, light modifiers, a reflector, backdrop, and stool (for test project part 4.)

-- 4.2 Equipment and material provided by the competitor.
+- 4.2 Equipment and material provided by competitor:

 - Computer and editing software

 - Digital camera

 - Camera Lens or lenses of the student's choice

 - Camera support where appropriate

 - Card Readers

 - Thumb drive to back up images and take images home

 - Light meter (optional)

 - Reflectors (optional)

 - Tripod(s) (optional)

-- Speedlight Flash(es) (optional)
+- Speedlight Flash(es)

 - Transmitter and receivers for speedlight and strobe flashes

 - Any lighting gear (LED, continuous lights, strobes, etc.)

 - Wacom Tablets and required drivers on a thumb drive (optional)

-If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
+If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that te computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
 This may require access to CMOS settings.

-- 4.3 Required clothing provided by the competitor. - Contestants must supply and wear the appropriate clothing (no muscle shirts, shorts etc).
+- 4.3 Required clothing provided by the competitor. - Contestants must supply and wear the appropriate clothing (no muscle shirt, shorts, etc).